RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Appeals said that Judge Lerve gave too much weight to fernando in this case
     - Must not treat aboriginal offenders different, if so, individual justice is meaningless
     - Brennan J in Neal v The Queen [(1982) 149 CLR 305],
-      - the weight to be afforded to the effects of social deprivation in an offender’s youth and background is in each case for individual assessment.
+      - the weight to be afforded to the effects of social deprivation in an offender's youth and background is in each case for individual assessment.
 - Government initiatives in customary sentencing
   - Circle sentencing (NSW)
     - community elders, the victim (if they choose), the offender and their lawyer, family members of the offender and victim, the prosecutor and the magistrate sit  together in a circle to discuss and decide upon a sentence by consensus
   - Koori court (VIC)
-    -  Magistrates’ Court (Koori Court) Act 2002  (Vic)
+    -  Magistrates' Court (Koori Court) Act 2002  (Vic)
     - Magistrate has ultimate authority, with input from community, victims, etc
   - Murri court (QLD)
     - obligations under s 9(2)(o) of the  Penalties and Sentences Act 1992  (Qld)